mreferre/eksutils/README.md

 The only pre-requisite for this to work is a Docker runtime.

 You have a few options.
+They cover common use cases but you can mix and match them based on your own needs.

 ##### Option #1